The life of Annie Oakley — known as “Little Miss Sure Shot” while celebrated in books, on stage and on screen — began and ended in Darke County.

 The couple eventually left the show and settled in Maryland.
 There, they adopted an English setter named Dave, who grew accustomed to the crack of gunfire as he went hunting with the couple.

-Dave’s nerves were so steady that he became part of an act to raise money for the Red Cross during World War I. The dog sat like a statue and Oakley shot an apple off of his head.
+Dave’s nerves were so steady that he became part of an act to raise money for the Red Cross during World War I. The dog sat like a statue and Oakley shot an apple off his head.

 Oakley died of pernicious anemia in Greenville on Nov.
 3, 1926, while her husband was visiting a niece in Michigan.
 He died 18 days later.